On the seabed and coast

-Our role includes managing the seabed of England, Wales and Northern Ireland, from offshore energy and aggregates to cables and pipelines.
+We manage the seabed of England, Wales and Northern Ireland, including offshore energy, aggregates, and cables and pipelines.
+We also look after much of UK's foreshore.

 Find out more